Exploring the Water Cycle: Hands-On Activities for Kids

 2. Place the plate on top of the jar and wait a few minutes.

-3. Put the ice cubes on the plate.
+3. Put ice cubes on the plate and observe water droplets forming inside the jar.

 3. Observing Evaporation and Condensation